 Students should be able to:

-- Make use of existing scientific knowledge and ideas where appropriate (e.g. on transferring from junior school).
+- Make use of existing scientific knowledge and ideas where appropriate (e.g. on transitioning from KS3).

 - Understand, recall and apply the knowledge set out in the syllabus for each year group and be well prepared to meet the demands of external examination boards.

-- Communicate chemical observations, ideas and arguments, using a range of scientific terms and vocabulary, both orally and in writing.
+- Communicate chemical, physical, and biological observations, ideas, and arguments, using a range of scientific terms and vocabulary, both orally and in writing.

 - Solve qualitative and quantitative problems where appropriate.